DigitalHolography/EyeFlow/README.md

 ## Installation

-To install PulseWave, follow these steps:
+To install EyeFlow, follow these steps:

 1. Download the ZIP file from the GitHub repository.
 2. Extract the contents of the ZIP file.
 This will include a folder with MATLAB scripts and a MATLAB application.

 ## Dependencies & Requirements

-- A valid MATLAB license is required to run PulseWave.
+- A valid MATLAB license is required to run EyeFlow.
-- A very performant computer is required to run PulseWave.
+- A very performant computer is required to run EyeFlow.
 - Parallel Computing Toolbox
 - Curve Fitting Toolbox
 - Signal Processing Toolbox